Visa Electron

 Visa Electron was a debit card product that used the Visa payment system.
 It was offered by issuing banks in every country with the exception of Canada, Australia, Argentina, Ireland and the United States.
 The difference between Visa Electron and Visa Debit, a similar product, is that payments with Visa Electron always require on-line electronic authorisation, and typically require that all the funds be available at the time of transfer, i.e., Visa Electron card accounts may not normally be overdrawn.
-Most Visa Debit cards, on the other hand, may be processed offline, without online authorisation, and may allow transfers exceeding available funds up to a certain limit.
+On the other hand, most Visa Debit cards may be processed offline, without online authorisation, and may allow transfers exceeding available funds up to a certain limit.
 For that reason, Visa Electron cards are more commonly issued to younger customers or customers that have poor credit.

 Online stores and all offline terminals do not support Visa Electron because their systems cannot check for the availability of funds.
 In addition to point of sale debit payments, the card also allows the holder to withdraw cash from automated teller machines (ATMs) using the Plus interbank network.
 Issuance of Visa Electron cards declined in the 2010s, with many banks replacing them with Visa Debit cards.
 Visa discontinued the product globally in 2024.